-Production-Grade Error Handling and Retry Mechanisms for TimescaleDB Continuous Aggregates
+Error Handling & Retry Mechanisms for Continuous Aggregates

 The Failure Surface in Incremental Materialization

-Understanding the underlying storage engine is mandatory before implementing fault tolerance.
-Continuous aggregates rely on hypertable chunking, watermark tracking, and incremental materialization views.
-As documented in Materialized View Architecture & Syntax, the system maintains internal watermark values to determine which time ranges require recomputation.
-When a refresh transaction aborts mid-chunk due to serialization failures, out-of-memory conditions, or network partitions during distributed query execution, the watermark may stall or advance incorrectly.
-This results in either stale aggregations or duplicate materialization on the next execution cycle.
-Engineers must account for these edge cases by treating the watermark state as a recoverable checkpoint rather than an immutable progression.
+Understanding the storage engine is mandatory before implementing fault tolerance.
+Continuous aggregates rely on hypertable chunking, watermark tracking, and incremental materialization.
+The system maintains an internal watermark that determines which time ranges require recomputation.
+When a refresh transaction aborts mid-chunk — because of a serialization failure, an out-of-memory kill, or a network partition during a distributed query — the watermark may stall or advance inconsistently with the materialized partials.
+The result is either stale aggregation or duplicate materialization on the next cycle.
+Treat the watermark as a recoverable checkpoint rather than an immutable progression: the retry queue must be able to re-drive a window without assuming the previous attempt left clean state.

 CREATE TABLE IF NOT EXISTS aggregate_refresh_audit (